Stowarzyszenie-Talent/talentWRT/README.md

 An ``init`` script is provided for applying the template to a fresh (!) openWRT router.
-If a device already has the desired system, but has some leftover configuration, you can run something like ``first-boot && reboot now``.
+If a device already has the desired system, but has some leftover configuration, you can run something like ``firstboot && reboot now``.

 ## Additional setup for lo3